mastercomfig/mastercomfig/docs/support_me.md

-which you can specify in [Fortnite](https://www.epicgames.com/fortnite/en-US/news/support-a-creator-faq), [Rocket League](https://www.rocketleague.com/support-a-creator/) and other games on the Epic Games Store (including the free games!).
+which you can specify in [Fortnite](https://www.epicgames.com/fortnite/en-US/news/support-a-creator-faq), [Rocket League](https://www.rocketleague.com/support-a-creator/) and other games on the Epic Games Store.
 In connection with Epic Games’ Support-A-Creator Program, I may receive a commission from certain in-game purchases.

 <!-- You can use Ko-fi to get [a config commission](https://ko-fi.com/mastercoms/commissions), where I personally tune a config exactly to your preferences and PC setup.
 I can also do this via a trade for 3 keys.
 There is also an addon where I can do advanced scripting at your request (6 keys if paying via trade). -->